mansheej/icl-task-diversity/README.md

-# icl-task-diversity
+# Pretraining task diversity and the emergence of non-Bayesian in-context learning for regression

-Code for the paper "Pretraining task diversity and the emergence of non-Bayesian in-context learning for regression"
+Code for <arXiv>